Lord Mountbatten: Mentorship of King Charles III

 In 1974, Mountbatten began corresponding with Charles about a potential marriage to his granddaughter, Amanda Knatchbull, who was also Charles's second cousin.
-It was about this time he also recommended that the 25-year-old prince get on with "sowing some wild oats".
-Charles dutifully wrote to Amanda's mother (who was also his godmother and his father's first cousin), Lady Brabourne, about his interest.
-Her answer was supportive, but advised him that she thought her daughter still rather young to be courted.
+Around this time, he also recommended that the 25-year-old prince get on with "sowing some wild oats".
+Charles dutifully wrote to Amanda's mother (who was also his godmother and his father's first cousin), Lady Brabourne, expressing his interest.
+Her reply was supportive but advised that she thought her daughter still rather young to be courted.

 In February 1975, Charles visited New Delhi to play polo and was shown around Rashtrapati Bhavan, the former Viceroy's House, by Mountbatten.

 Four years later, Mountbatten secured an invitation for himself and Amanda to accompany Charles on his planned 1980 tour of India.
 Their fathers promptly objected.
-Prince Philip thought that the Indian public's reception would more likely reflect their response to the uncle than to the nephew.
+Prince Philip believed that the Indian public's reception would more likely reflect their response to the uncle than to the nephew.
 Lord Brabourne counselled that the intense scrutiny of the press would be more likely to drive Mountbatten's godson and granddaughter apart than together.

 Charles was rescheduled to tour India alone, but Mountbatten did not live to the planned date of departure.
-When Charles finally did propose marriage to Amanda later in 1979, the circumstances were changed and she refused him.
+When Charles finally proposed marriage to Amanda later in 1979, the circumstances had changed and she refused him.